mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ```

 ***

 ### Abfallwirtschaftsamt Bodenseekreis

-Go to generation of collection schedule (https://www.bodenseekreis.de/umwelt-landnutzung/abfallentsorgung-privat/termine/abfuhrkalender/) and select location and desired waste types.
+Go to the [service provider website](https://www.bodenseekreis.de/umwelt-landnutzung/abfallentsorgung-privat/termine/abfuhrkalender/) and select location and desired waste types.
 Afterwards an iCal calender export is provided.
 Simply take this URL and replace the year with "{%Y}" and use this URL within the configuration.

-Example for localtion "Salem I" with almost waste types:
 ```yaml
 waste_collection_schedule:
   sources: